 - Storing and sharing your personal data

 Your personal data will be treated as strictly confidential.
 Subscriptions to newsletters and updates will be stored on Mailchimp and will be regularly checked for duplications and requests to unsubscribe.
-Member data will be held in spreadsheet format on private Scottish Borders Chamber of Commerce files which are only accessible by directors, the company secretary, Scottish Borders Chamber of Commerce agents and our appointed data controller.
+Member data will be held in spreadsheet format on private Scottish Borders Chamber of Commerce files which are only accessible by directors, the company secretary, Scottish Borders Chamber of Commerce agents and our appointed data manager.